 To enter project settings, click on your user's name and expand the menu.

 In the first section, you can name your project and choose the time zone.
 Proper time zone settings are crucial before you add any time limits on your promo codes.

 Below the time zone, you need to choose the currency for your project.
-Start typing desired value and the list will automatically expand the options.
+Start typing the desired value and the list will automatically expand the options.

 After the currency change, you should log out and log in to your account again.

 Remaining fields are for a default international dialing prefix and a project description.

 In the next section, you can see all the team members assigned to the current project.
 Next to their emails, Voucherify displays what data they can access.